 Many states also require you to sign the bill of sale in the presence of adult witnesses or a notary public.

 These requirements are typically listed on your state’s DMV website.
-If you have trouble finding the requirements online, call or visit your local DMV office.
+Call or visit your local DMV office if you have trouble finding the requirements online.

 Details of an example travel trailer: